ilVecc/MobileRobotics/README.md

-# MobileRobotics
+# Mobile Robotics course @ UNIVR
-Unity simulation of TurtleBot3 Waffle Pi and RB-KAIROS robots over ROS2.
+_Unity simulation of TurtleBot3 Waffle Pi and RB-KAIROS robots over ROS2._

 A report of this project can be found [here](https://www.overleaf.com/read/qfqdpnxpnphg).